eruby94/devclock/README.md

 ## Contributing

-* You are encouraged to fork that repo and make a Pull Request if there is something you would like to change / improve.
+* You are encouraged to fork this repo and make a Pull Request if there is something you would like to change / improve.